pleabargain/EnglishHelpsYourCareer/grammar verbs.md

 # feed fed fed (irr)
 - Please feed me!
 - I could have fed your cat for you!
+- Have you fed the cat yet?
-- YOu should feed me before you leave!
+- You should feed me before you leave!
 Don't you love me anymore?!
 - My cat wants to be fed!